ShovanSarker/LaunchKit/docs/DEVELOPMENT.md

 # Development Guide

-This guide will help you set up and run the LaunchKit development environment.
+This guide covers setting up and running LaunchKit in a development environment using the manual deployment approach.

 ## Prerequisites